Yandex Forms API usage examples

 Form 6800cd9202848f10b272a9cc published

-Yandex Forms API allows anonymous users to submit forms (without an OAuth token) unless this setting is disabled (the Show form only to authorized users option in the form settings).
+The Yandex Forms API allows forms to be filled out anonymously (by users without an OAuth token), unless the Show form only to authorized users option was explicitly disabled in the form settings.

-To submit a form on behalf of a specific user, you must make the request with an OAuth token.
+To submit a form response on behalf of a specific user, make a request using their OAuth token.

 import json